 Q: Should I offer food and clothes at his ancestral tablet?

-A: Clothes are not needed, while food is helpful only if he is reborn as a hungry ghost (or still a wandering spirit yet to take proper rebirth).
+A: Clothes are not needed, while food is helpful only if he is reborn as a hungry ghost (or still a wandering spirit yet to take proper rebirth, or even as a nearby animal/insect).
 Usually, food is offered on the 49 days of death, as this is when rebirth might not have occurred yet, which is when the consciousness might want to take the essence of food for habitual nourishment.

 Q: During the Qingming season and death anniversaries, what should be done?